Interlake-Saints/the-late-and-great/_posts/1998-01-01-linda-faye-hunter.md

   - /assets/class-of-1976/linda-f-hunter-2.png
 gender: female
 ---
-Linda, aka Linda F. Guidry, passed away in Seattle in 1998.
+Linda, aka Linda F. Guidry, passed away in Seattle in 1998 from complications of diabetes.